glic3rinu/passlib/docs/lib/passlib.base.rst

 ``context.schemes``
-    comma separated list of the schemes this context should recognize, specified by name. when a context is identifying hashes, it will check each scheme in this list in reverse order. if this value is being specified programmatically, it may also be a python list containing a mixture of names and password hash handler objects.
+    comma separated list of the schemes this context should recognize, specified by name. when a context is identifying hashes, it will check each scheme in this list in order. if this value is being specified programmatically, it may also be a python list containing a mixture of names and password hash handler objects.